midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 Momma doesn’t move.
 Jolene sees little pricks of wetness at the corner of Momma’s eyes. <i>Sleep tears or sad tears?</i> Jolene wonders.

 Jolene remembers life before Callie: Momma often sitting still on the porch, Daddy warning Jolene not to disturb her. <i>Your mother suffered to bring you here</i>, he said when Jolene whined for Momma’s attention. <i>Do your best not to be a nuisance now</i>.
 Daddy had been kind but stern.
 Daddy did not often hug her.
-Daddy hugged Momma on the nights Momma cried, inconsolable, her words garbled—<i>dirty, damaged, tainted</i> — and Jolene, playing quietly in the corner, knew the best girls were seen not heard.
+Daddy hugged Momma on the nights Momma cried, inconsolable, her words garbled — <i>dirty, damaged, tainted</i> — and Jolene, playing quietly in the corner, knew the best girls were seen not heard.

 They are going back to before, Jolene realizes, and suddenly she can’t stand it.
 She wants to scream, to break all the vases, to throw all the shriveled, molded lilies to the ground, to wake all of them up.